-You can find out more about ‘Public’, and Tamara Saulwick’s other work, via her website: http://tamarasaulwick.com/public
+You can find out more about ‘Public’, and Tamara Saulwick’s other work, via her website.

 ‘Public’ was on at the Highpoint Shopping Centre food court till December 1st.

-In this play, it’s the night before Martin Luther King’s murder.
+In this play it’s the night before Martin Luther King’s murder.
 He is holed up in a motel room, trying to work on his speech for the following day, and battling a bunch of demons, including the fear that someone might be trying to harm him.
-Into this motel room walks a maid, Camae, played by Zahra Newman, who is apparently on her first night’s work at this motel, and who is beautiful and funny and clever and flirtatious.
-King, played by Bert LaBonte, bots a cigarette off her, and over the next 90 minutes she challenges him about a whole range of political matters.
-The play is one extended dialogue between these two characters, and Camae turns out to be so much more than a motel maid on her first night at work.
+Into this motel room walks a maid, Camae (Zahra Newman), who is apparently on her first night’s work at this motel and who is beautiful and funny and clever and flirtatious.
+King (Bert LaBonte) bots a cigarette off her and over the next 90 minutes she challenges him about a whole range of political matters.
+Most of the play is one long dialogue between these two characters and Camae turns out to be so much more than a motel maid on her first night at work.